sangwonl/docker-hadoop-cluster/README.md

-# Changes

-Version 1.1.0 introduces healthchecks for the containers.
+This project is forked from [big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop) for my customizatin needs.

 # Hadoop Docker

 ## Supported Hadoop Versions
-* 2.7.1 with OpenJDK 7
-* 2.7.1 with OpenJDK 8
+* Hadoop 2.7.1 with OpenJDK 8 on Ubuntu 16.04

+You can also compile the specific hadoop with [hadoop-compiler](https://github.com/sangwonl/docker-hadoop-compiler)

 ## Description